-Why Amazon Private Label Can Be Bad For Your Brand In 2019
+Why Amazon Private Label Can Be Bad For Your Brand

-Amazon is the third-largest retailer in the U.S.: they control a large portion of online American retail, and are the only ecommerce platform on Business Insider's Top 20 list of the largest retailers across the country.
-Those rankings have not shifted much over the past several years, aside from Amazon's, which continues to climb the list.
-Competitors (like Walmart or Target) are starting to model their strategies after Amazon, due to their ability to capture market share and grow at such a rapid pace.
+Amazon is the third-largest retailer in the U.S.—they control a large portion of online American retail, and are the only ecommerce platform on Business Insider's Top 20 list of the largest retailers across the country.
+Those rankings have not shifted much over the past several years—aside from Amazon's, which continues to climb the list.
+Competitors (like Walmart or Target) are starting to model their strategies after Amazon due to their ability to capture market share and grow at such a rapid pace.

 Amazon has ramped up the search visibility of Amazon-owned private labels in the last few years.
 Their product lines are challenging big-name, established brands in every category, from diapers to mattresses.

 One of Amazon’s key approaches in their private brand development has been to target heavily controlled niches by third-party sellers with little first-party presence.
 In 2009, when AmazonBasics launched, it focused on generic electric necessities like charging cables and batteries.
 At the time, those products were only available by third-party sellers (merchants).
 Amazon in essence squeezed out their third-party sellers in favor of selling their own private label products.
 The way they did this is by favoring the Amazon-owned brands in search results and using sales data to their advantage in early stage product development.
-If you think this feels like an unfair advantage for Amazon — as it favors the use of internal sales data and free advertising towards Amazon-owned private label brands — you’re right.
+If you think this feels like an unfair advantage for Amazon—as it favors the use of internal sales data and free advertising towards Amazon-owned private label brands—you’re right.

 Amazon sells two types of house brands: private labels and exclusive brands.
 Private labels have "Amazon" or "Prime" in their brand name like AmazonBasics.
 They are owned by the retailer.
-Meanwhile, Amazon-exclusive brands are advertised as "Our Brands".
+Meanwhile, Amazon-exclusive brands are advertised as "Our Brands."
 Lately, Amazon has significantly increased the number of exclusive, private label brands on the site.
 There are currently over 120 Amazon private label brands and 150 Amazon exclusive brands, which is more than a ninefold increase since 2016.
-Brand names like Arabella, James & Erin, Lark & Ro, appear to be independent but are secretly members of the Amazon Basics brand under a different label to make them appear more premium.
+Brand names like Arabella, James & Erin, and Lark & Ro appear to be independent but are secretly members of the Amazon Basics brand under a different label to make them appear more premium.

 These strategic moves and the increased growth of Amazon is leaving merchants who use only Amazon to sell their products worried that they are going to be competing directly with Amazon’s own private label products (in essence, directly competing with one of the world’s largest retailers).

-To help combat these fears, Amazon launched an accelerator program for third-party sellers, which helps founders create private label brands to be sold exclusively on Amazon, but even with the accelerator program there is still a feature that promotes Amazon’s brands at the bottom of competitor listings, which means that their own products are getting favored in terms of exposure across the site.
+To help combat these fears, Amazon launched an accelerator program for third-party sellers, which helps founders create private label brands to be sold exclusively on Amazon.
+But even with the accelerator program, there is still a feature that promotes Amazon’s brands at the bottom of competitor listings, which means that their own products are getting favored in terms of exposure across the site.